Yann LeCun: Early life and education

-LeCun was born on 8 July 1960, at Soisy-sous-Montmorency in the suburbs of Paris.
-His name, Le Cun, originates from the old Breton form Le Cunff, and was from the region of Guingamp in northern Brittany.
-"Yann" is the Breton form for "John".
+Yann André Le Cun was born on 8 July 1960 at Soisy-sous-Montmorency, in the suburbs of Paris.
+His surname, Le Cun, derives from the old Breton form Le Cunff and originates from the region of Guingamp in northern Brittany.
+Yann is the Breton form of Jean, the French form of John.

-He received a Diplôme d'Ingénieur from the ESIEE Paris in 1983 and a Ph.D. in computer science from Université Pierre et Marie Curie (today Sorbonne University) in 1987 during which he proposed an early form of the back-propagation learning algorithm for neural networks.
-Before joining AT&T, LeCun was a postdoc for a year, starting in 1987, under Geoffrey Hinton at the University of Toronto.
+He received a Diplôme d'Ingénieur from the ESIEE Paris in 1983 and a PhD in computer science from Université Pierre et Marie Curie (now Sorbonne University) in 1987, during which he proposed an early form of backpropagation, an algorithm crucial for enabling neural networks to learn.
+Before joining AT&T, LeCun was a postdoctoral researcher for a year, starting in 1987, supervised by Geoffrey Hinton at the University of Toronto.

+LeCun has three sons, and his brother is employed by Google.
+He has American citizenship.

-Career
+Career and research

+LeCun's career has been spent primarily at Bell Labs, New York University and Meta Platforms, Inc.

 Bell Labs

-In 1988, LeCun joined the Adaptive Systems Research Department at AT&T Bell Laboratories in Holmdel, New Jersey, United States, headed by Lawrence D. Jackel, where he developed a number of new machine learning methods, such as a biologically inspired model of image recognition called convolutional neural networks (LeNet), the"Optimal Brain Damage" regularization methods, and the Graph Transformer Networks method (similar to conditional random field), which he applied to handwriting recognition and Optical character recognition (OCR).
-The bank check recognition system that he helped develop was widely deployed by NCR and other companies, reading over 10% of all the checks in the US in the late 1990s and early 2000s.
+In 1988, LeCun joined the Adaptive Systems Research Department at AT&T Bell Laboratories in Holmdel, New Jersey, United States, headed by Lawrence D. Jackel, where he developed a number of new machine learning methods, such as a biologically inspired model of image recognition called convolutional neural networks (LeNet), the "Optimal Brain Damage" regularization methods, and the Graph Transformer Networks method (similar to conditional random field), which he applied to optical character recognition (OCR) for printed and handwritten text.
+The bank check recognition system that he helped develop was widely deployed by NCR and other companies.

-In 1996, he joined AT&T Labs-Research as head of the Image Processing Research Department, which was part of Lawrence Rabiner's Speech and Image Processing Research Lab, and worked primarily on the DjVu image compression technology, used by many websites, notably the Internet Archive, to distribute scanned documents.
+In 1996, he joined AT&T Labs-Research as head of the Image Processing Research Department, which was part of Lawrence Rabiner's Speech and Image Processing Research Lab, and worked primarily on the DjVu image compression technology, a format designed for efficient distribution of scanned documents, and used by the Internet Archive to provide access to digitized texts.
 His collaborators at AT&T include Léon Bottou and Vladimir Vapnik.